 - Adapting processes following a merger or acquisition

 The number-one reason businesses cited for using a process management system was to save money by reducing costs and/or increasing productivity followed closely by the need to improve customer satisfaction to remain competitive, according to a 2015 survey conducted by BPTrends.

 Current state vs. future state process analysis

-As-is and to-be process analysis go hand-in-hand when you are evaluating business processes.
+Current state and future state process analysis go hand-in-hand when you are evaluating business processes.
 Simply put, as-is maps where your processes are and to-be maps where you want them to be.

 The as-is phase outlines the current state of your processes and any gaps or issues with the current mode of operation.
 Once you have that mapped out, you can enter the to-be phase of process management.